Inside the abbey, a funeral fit for a leader

 But it was the colors that caught my eye.

 The dark clothing was just a backdrop for decorations of all kinds.
-Military medals gleamed from the chests of old soldiers, and civilians sporting ribbons denoting civilian honors bestowed by the queen.
+Military medals gleamed from the chests of old soldiers, and civilians sported ribbons denoting civilian honors bestowed by the queen.

 There were Knights of the Garter in blue velvet capes.
 Trumpeters with long silver instruments festooned with banners.
 Soldiers in gleaming plumed-helmets and the army veterans known as Chelsea Pensioners, resplendent in their traditional scarlet tunics.